Sam-X-B/Mindbloom/README.md

 You can register for an account, log in securely, and manage your profile.
 There’s also an option to change your password and switch between light and dark themes.

 **Daily Journal**
 A private place to record your thoughts, reflections, or ideas.
 You can give entries titles, add tags, and note your mood for that day.
-Past entries are stored chronologically for easy browsing.
+Past entries are stored in chronological order for easy browsing.

 **Mood Tracker**
 Each day, you can select your mood, write about what influenced it, and respond to reflection prompts.
-The app keeps track of trends and streaks, helping you notice changes over time.
+The app tracks trends and streaks, helping you notice changes over time.

 **Habit Tracker**
-Create and track your own habits.
+Create and track your habits.
 You can choose how often you want to do them and check your progress visually.
 The app also gives you a weekly summary to keep you motivated.

 **Goal Setting**
 Add your goals, set target dates, and track their progress.
 Goals can be marked as open, in progress, or past due, and you’ll see a progress bar to help you stay on track.